Customization¶

 )

-but does not include the prefix systemctl
+but may not include the prefix systemctl

 , since this will always be inserted.

-will be shown in the command palette.
+in the command palette.

 For the security implications of setting these variables see the shell injection section.